Musta-Pollo/note_taking_app_ai_experiment/README.md

 ## My Development Practices (AI Struggled to Follow)

 I tried to implement these practices throughout the project, but AI had difficulty maintaining consistency.
-I partially rewrote the home_page section to demonstrate these patterns, though AI made it messy again after iterations.

 ### Preferred Patterns:

 - **Global Constants**: Using a central constants file for borderRadius, fontSize, spacings throughout the application